 Bitcoin is a cryptocurrency with a rapidly rising popularity that’s encountered some wild swings in its price along the way.
-While traders have plunged into bitcoins and some have made millions, the currency carries significant risks and may not be a good investment for more conservative investors.
+It’s been a roller coaster ride, especially in the last few years, and many traders have plunged into bitcoins with some having made millions.

-Those considering this decentralized version of digital cash have a few different ways to buy bitcoins.
+If you’re considering this decentralized version of digital cash, you have a few different ways to buy bitcoins.
 You can buy them directly or indirectly from a few traditional brokers, as well as some newer upstarts.
 In fact, it’s easier than ever to buy bitcoins, and you can likely do it at a lower commission than before too.

 Here are five ways to buy bitcoins and some key factors that you need to watch.